hamed-shirbandi/hamed-shirbandi/README.md

-I am a .NET Back-End developer with over 8 years of experience who's passionate about learning new technologies.
-I specialize in web development and have professional experience working with C#, ASP.NET MVC, ASP.NET Web API, Blazor.
-I also have good knowledge in DDD, TDD, BDD, CQRS, Event Sourcing, Microservices.
+With over 8 years of experience in Software development.
+I am a Software Engineer passionate for Software design & Architecture (specially DDD, CQRS & Event Sourcing & Microservices) and Agile practices such as TDD and BDD with an in depth knowledge of OOP, Design Patterns and SOLID Principles.

 <img alt="Hire Me!" src="https://github.com/hamed-shirbandi/hamed-shirbandi/blob/main/docs/hire-me-v1.png" width="100">
 Currently, I'm free and looking for a good team to join.
 If you think we can work together, so just let me know.</br>